Shades of Meaning Worksheets

-We have crafted our shades of meaning worksheets to enable students of grade 2, grade 3, grade 4 and grade 5 to enjoy the diversity and richness of the language on one hand, and to gain valuable understanding of the nuances of the language to express oneself in varying levels of intensity, on the other.
+We have crafted our shades of meaning worksheets to enable students of grade 1 through grade 5 to enjoy the diversity and richness of the language on one hand, and to gain valuable understanding of the nuances of the language to express oneself in varying levels of intensity, on the other.
 Using printable charts, templates, ordering, sorting, sentence writing, and MCQ exercises, students will learn to determine the most suitable word taking hints from the context.
+Go tap into some of these worksheets for free!

 In this printable worksheet of completing a table with verbs conveying different shades of meaning, kids learn to expand their vocabulary and learn to use the most appropriate word.